 - 3 ounces dark chocolate, chopped into ⅓ to ½ inch chunks.

-- Combine the ground flaxseed with the warm water in a small bowl and mix well
+- Combine the ground flaxseed with the warm water in a small bowl and mix them together well.

 - If you're not using a nonstick loaf pan, spray your pan with non-stick spray.
 Preheat the oven to 350° F.

 - In a large bowl, mix the bananas, plant-based yogurt, olive oil, and brown sugar.
 Add the flaxseed and water.
-Mix well with a potato masher or whisk until they are smooth.
+Mix these ingredients well with a potato masher or whisk until they are smooth.

 - In a small bowl, stir together the whole wheat and all-purpose flours, baking soda, cinnamon, and chocolate chunks.

-- Mix the dry ingredients into the wet ingredients just until combined.
+- Mix the dry ingredients into the wet ingredients just until they are combined.
 Don't overbeat or the bread can come out tough.

 - Pour the batter into the pan and spread it out evenly with a rubber spatula or the back of a spoon.
 Bake the bread for about 50 minutes.
 Insert a toothpick into the top middle part of the bread to check doneness: it should come out dry and the top of the bread should be lightly browned.